 Search our Care services directory to find domiciliary care providers in your local area.

-- Dealing with changing care needs: Read about what to do if your friend or relative’s circumstances have changed.
+- Dealing with changing care needs: read about what to do if your relative or friend's circumstances have changed.

 - Mobility aids: our guide can help you find the equipment most suitable to your relative’s needs.

 - Financing home alterations: find out what to do if your relative needs adjustments to their home.

 Page last reviewed: July 2017